yihanwu1024/badcert/README.md

 ## Installation on a Windows computer

 1. Download `badcerts.p7b`.
-1. Run `mmc` or `certmgr`.
+1. Run `mmc` or `certmgr.msc`.
 (If you'd like to manage certificates in "Local Computer", you need to run as administrator.)
 1. (If you ran `mmc`) add the Certificate Management snap-in to the console.
 1. Navigate to "Disallowed", right-click on the blank space and choose "Import" in the context menu.
 1. Choose `badcerts.p7b`.